Vestries Act 1831

 The Vestries Act 1831 (1 & 2 Will.
 4. c.
-60), commonly known as Hobhouse's Vestry Act (named after the Whig frontbencher Sir John Hobhouse, later created Lord Broughton), was an Act of Parliament in 1831 and was a local government overhaul which also affected the Established Church at a local level.
+60), commonly known as Hobhouse's Vestry Act (named after the Whig frontbencher Sir John Hobhouse, later created Lord Broughton), was an act of the Parliament of the United Kingdom.
+The act overhauled local government, which also affected the Established Church at a local level.
 The act gave subsidiarity in that local ratepayers would have to agree by a special majority for the reform to take effect in their local area (parish).